Wheel Offset Calculator

 These wheels are a type of wheel where the hub mounting surface is located towards the inner edge of the wheel, resulting in a wider track width.

 This setup pushes the wheel further outwards, making the tire appear to protrude outside the wheel well.
+When comparing negative offset wheels to the existing setup, it's important to use a calculator to understand how the new wheel's edges will extend or retract compared to the current configuration.

 They are often chosen for their aggressive and sporty appearance, as well as their superior off-road and rough terrain performance.